jhugheswebdev/blog/_posts/2017-3-16-sidebar-content-mobile-design.md

 Should anything be shown before the sidebar content boxes?
 Should an accordion style dropdown be considered for the sidebar content?

-I created several different wireframes to see what would be best and most efficient to meet the requirements.
+I created several different wireframes to see what would be the most efficient to meet the requirements.
 I revised those wireframes to two of the best options that met the requirements.
 I took those two wireframes and fully detailed them into mockups using the Sketch program.

 I ran these mockups by my Creative Director, and we agreed upon the design that closely resembled how the sidebar appeared on the main page.